Cherreads

 Why would Aarav defend him?
 Why now, after all these years?

-Aveer left quietly, the weight in his chest both heavier and lighter at once.
+Aveer turned and walked away quietly, the weight in his chest both heavier and lighter at the same time.

 He groaned.
 "Idiot forgot it again."

 The wind had already started to pick up as Aarav stepped out of the PG.
-The roads were crowded, the sky grey, a drizzle starting to fall.
+The roads were crowded, the sky grey, a drizzle beginning to fall.

-He spotted him not too far ahead - Aveer, walking fast, holding a few books under his arm, his hair already wet.
+He spotted him not too far ahead - Aveer, walking fast, books tucked under his arm, his hair already damp.

-Aarav picked up his pace, planning to call out.
+Aarav quickened his pace, about to call out.

 Then Aveer stopped.

-She said something, he laughed softly, and they both turned toward a nearby cafe.
+She said something.
+Aveer laughed quietly, and the two of them turned toward a nearby café.

 The umbrella suddenly felt heavier in his hand.